 Congrats!
 Your possibilities are endless now.
 If you need help getting inspiration or finding a starting point might we suggest having a look at the #openpressproject on instagram or checking out the Open Print Exchange archive.
 There, you’ll find hundreds of artworks created by other artists just like you, enjoy!

 Please feel free to send us photos of your artworks via Instagram, we are always excited to see what people do with our presses!

 You mentioned something about free plans, how does it work?

-Basically, we are not charging for a noncommercial license of the open source-version of the press.
-Anyone with access to a 3D-printer can print themselves their own press for free, as long as the files are not used for commercial purposes.
+Basically, we are not charging for a noncommercial licence of the open source-version of the press.
+Anyone with access to a 3D-printer can print their own press for free, as long as the files are not used for commercial purposes.

 We posted a tutorial about how to print your own press, you can read about it here!

 I don't know anyone with a 3D printer, how can I get a press?

 You will need to find a makerspace or fablab in your area.
 Universities, schools and local libraries often have 3D-printers, lots of people have successfully printed their presses that way!
 Otherwise, you can buy a press from us.
 We take care of the production, you’ll get a high quality press and can focus on the art-part!

 Does the open source version have a metal roller, too?